zix99/bitdo/README.md

 Make sure to use at least node 6.x.
 You can always find the version of node I'm using in the [.nvmrc](.nvmrc) file.

+If you get an error about installing/loading the exchanges or plugins, make sure you're running an up-to-date version of `npm`.
+You can update npm by running `npm update -g npm`.

 ```bash
 npm install -g bitdo
 ```